-Note: 95% confidence intervals have been presented as vertical bars.

-Source: ESR 2023 People of European/Other ethnicity have the highest notification rates People of European/Other ethnicity had the highest age-standardised notification rate for all three PWDs in 2021 (Figure 5).
-Figure 5: Notification rates of campylobacteriosis, cryptosporidiosis, and giardiasis, by ethnic group, 2021
+Notification rates for campylobacteriosis, cryptosporidiosis, and giardiasis, by Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 People of European/Other ethnicity have the highest notification rates People of European/Other ethnicity had the highest age-standardised notification rate for all three potentially waterborne diseases in 2021 (Figure 5).

-Note: 95% confidence intervals have been presented as vertical bars.

-Source: ESR 2023 The least deprived areas had the highest notification rates In 2021, less deprived areas had higher notification rates of campylobacteriosis compared to the more deprived areas (Figure 6).
+Notification rates of potentially waterborne disease, by ethnic group, 2023 Figure 5: Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 Campylobacteriosis rates appear higher in less deprived areas In 2023, people living in less socioeconomically deprived areas (quintile 1) had higher notification rates of campylobacteriosis compared to those living in more deprived areas (quintile 5) (Figure 6).
+This may be due to people living in more deprived areas finding it more challenging to access healthcare than people in less deprived areas, resulting in greater under-reporting of cases among the former group (Ministry of Health 2023).
 Cryptosporidiosis and giardiasis notification rates did not appear to vary greatly between the different deprivation quintiles.
-This may be due to people living in more deprived areas finding it more challenging to access healthcare than people in less deprived areas, resulting in greater under-reporting of cases among the former group (Ministry of Health 2023).
-Figure 6: Notification rates of campylobacteriosis, cryptosporidiosis, and giardiasis, by NZDep2018 quintile, 2021

-Note: 95% confidence intervals have been presented as vertical bars.

-Source: ESR 2023 People living in rural areas have higher notification rates of PWD For all three diseases, people living in rural areas continued to have higher notification rates of PWDs than people living in more urbanised areas during 2021 (Figure 7).
-In particular, the cryptosporidiosis notification rate was nearly four times as high in rural areas than in large urban areas, and over six times the notification rate in major urban areas.
-The campylobacteriosis notification rates in rural areas were nearly four times higher than in major urban areas and over twice that of large urban areas.
+Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 People living in rural areas have higher notification rates of PWD For all three diseases, people living in rural areas continued to have higher notification rates of PWDs than people living in more urbanised areas during 2023 (Figure 7).
+In particular, the cryptosporidiosis notification rate was almost five times as high in major urban areas (standardised rate ratio 4.7; 95%CI 3.8-5.6).
+The campylobacteriosis notification rate in rural areas was more than double that of major urban areas (standardized rate ratio 2.3; 95%CI 2.2-2.5).

-Disease Note: 95% confidence intervals have been presented as vertical bars.

-Source: ESR 2023 Rates of waterborne disease by district In 2021, high rates could be found in South Canterbury (246.0 per 100,000 people), Wairarapa (219.6 per 100,000 people), West Coast (206.7 per 100,000 people), and Taranaki (199.1 per 100,000) districts.
+Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 $\,$ Rates of waterborne disease by district In 2023, high rates could be found in South Canterbury (246.0 per 100,000 people), Wairarapa (219.6 per 100,000 people), West Coast (206.7 per 100,000 people), and Taranaki (199.1 per 100,000) districts.
 Lower rates of campylobacteriosis notifications were in the Auckland (85.6 per 100,000 people), Counties Manukau (79.0 per 100,000 people), and Capital & Coast (80.6 per 100,000 people) districts (Figure 8).
 Taranaki (49.8 per 100,000 people) and South Canterbury (38.6 per 100,000 people) districts had the highest rates of cryptosporidiosis, while the Counties Manukau (6.3 per 100,000 people) and Nelson/Marlborough districts (6.1 per 100,000 people) had the lowest rates (Figure 9).
 Giardiasis rates were also broadly similar across most districts, with some elevated rates occurring across the central North Island and the Wairarapa districts (Figure 10).
-The Tairawhiti district had the most elevated rate of notifications at 52.1 per 100,000 people.
-Figure 8: Campylobacteriosis notification rates by district, 2021
+The Tairāwhiti district had the most elevated rate of notifications at 52.1 per 100,000 people.
+The distribution of rates for all diseases and districts is broadly consistent with previous years.
+See earlier editions of this report (linked at the end of the document) for more information.
+Figure 8: Notification rates of campylobacteriosis, by district, 2023

-Crude rate per 100,000 Note: The 95% confidence intervals for this graph are presented as vertical bars.
-Source: ESR 2023 Figure 9: Cryptosporidiosis notification rates by district, 2021
+Crude rate (per 100,000) Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 Figure 9: Notification rates of cryptosporidiosis, by district, 2023

-Crude rate per 100,000 Note: The 95% confidence intervals for this graph are presented as vertical bars.
-Source: ESR 2023
+Crude rate (per 100,000) Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Rates for Tairāwhiti and Whanganui are suppressed due to a low count of cases (<5) Source: ESR 2024 Figure 10: Notification rates of giardiasis, by district, 2023